YogeshwarRadhakrishna/Project-DS/README.md

 # Denso Robot + Haption Integration (ROS 2 Humble)

-This document contains all-in-one setup and run instructions for integrating a **Denso VP6242M robot** with a **Haption 6D Desktop device** via **ROS 2 Humble**.
+This document contains setup and run instructions for integrating a **Denso VP6242M robot** with a **Haption 6D Desktop device** via **ROS 2 Humble**.
 Follow each section in order for full initialization and testing.

 ---